Practical Travel Clothes

 Ripskirt Hawaii does not have an affiliate program and we do not earn money by mentioning them on our website.
 We are sharing their products because we like them and want to help a small business succeed.

-We are not affiliates of Scales Gear and do not receive any compensation if you shop in their store.
+We are not affiliates of Scales Gear and do not receive any compensation if you shop in their store - we mention them here because we use their products and they are well made and good to travel with.

 Packing for Travel Checklist